astorDev/archi/dotnet-appsettings/index.md

 ## A Clue from Microsoft

-If we would scaffold a new ASP .NET app via `dotnet new web` here's what we will found in the `appsettings.json`:
+If we scaffold a new ASP .NET app via `dotnet new web`, here's what we will find in the `appsettings.json`:

 ```json
 {